 5 Mandates for Change

-To learn more about her revolutionary vision, listen to the YouTube recording of our Thursdays with ThirdPath webinar with her.
+To learn more about her revolutionary vision, listen to our YouTube recording of the Thursdays with ThirdPath webinar with her.

-Join this year’s Thursdays with ThirdPath webinars – we’ll show you how you can put these ideas into action and join the revolution.
+Listen to this year’s Thursdays with ThirdPath webinars – each episode will show you how to put these ideas into action.

 Our join one of our Overwhelm Mitigation Groups.
 Let us help you learn how to set win-win boundaries at work, so you can have more time and energy for life.